Skip to main content

 The sessions were crisp, clinically relevant, and built around real-world problems — exactly what practicing endocrinologists and gynecologists face in day-to-day practice.

-The Grand Quiz added a lively competitive element, allowing participants to test their clinical judgement in a light yet stimulating environment.
+The audience interacted enthusiastically throughout the talks, especially during the GDM, obesity, and reproductive-endocrine sessions.
+The Grand Quiz added a lively competitive element, allowing participants to test their clinical judgement in a stimulating environment.